Goat Cheese Risotto with Asparagus

 Risotto is also a complete blank canvas to highlight whatever produce is in season (or whatever cheese is in your fridge).
 You could even go wild and make a coconut risotto!
 Here, we’re using fresh local asparagus (I bought extra so I could also make asparagus roasted for another meal).

-A large portion of risotto can be served as an entree, or a smaller portion can be served as a side dish alongside something special like salmon stuffed with crab or baked pesto salmon.
+A large portion of risotto can be served as an entree, or a smaller portion can be served as a side dish alongside something special like salmon stuffed with crab or baked salmon with pesto.

 Here we have a basic leek-infused risotto that is finished with plenty of creamy, tangy goat cheese.
 While the risotto is working (stir it often, but no need to stir constantly), grab a saute pan and lightly cook some fresh asparagus.